Explore the Sacred Wonder of Life

 About the Author

 Christina Chase has unconditional love for her terribly beautiful life.
-She writes about wonder, struggles, and joy while living with physical disability and severe dependency.
-Embracing life’s big questions, Christina is a revert to Catholicism after brief atheism and consideration of other religions, newly discovering in Christ the meaning of being fully human.
-When she isn’t writing or blogging at authorChristinaChase.com, she enjoys her loving, care-giving family, and explores nature, genealogy, and theology.
+Living with lifelong, physical disability and severe dependency, she writes nonfiction, poetry, and flash fiction about the profound beauty and wonder of being alive here and now.
+Embracing life’s big questions, Christina is a revert to Catholicism after brief atheism and consideration of other religions, having newly discovered, in God’s choice to intimately share our humanity, what it truly means to be fully human.
+She has studied Scripture and Catholic doctrine through the Satellite Theological Education Program from the University of Notre Dame.
+When she isn’t writing or blogging at authorChristinaChase.com, she enjoys being with her loving, care-giving family, exploring nature, researching genealogy, watching football, and reading good books.

 “Christina’s book is just wonderful!
 One of the best, most inspiring books I’ve ever read.
 I look forward to it being published so I can buy a few copies to share with friends and family members who may have drifted a bit away from the Catholic faith.
 Christina shares her strong faith in a very loving, gentle way.
 The book has given me a lot to think about in my own life, and has definitely got some great ideas I’ll use in future homilies!”